speedyleion/speedyleion.github.io/_posts/2023-03-11-rust-format-args.markdown

    |
 ```

-Unfortunatly this suggestion is more or less what I had written:
+Unfortunately this suggestion is more or less what I had written:

 ```rust
 let intermediate = format_args!("{something} World!");